six0h/helloworldapp/README.md

 - Cloudwatch for CPU metric to autoscale
 - Application logging to ElasticSearch Service
 - AWS CodeDeploy
+- Git Tags for Versioning Code (Python code is versioned, just not infrastructure)

 ## Things I would do differently given proper planning and time